LavaMoat/LavaMoat/packages/lavamoat-viz/README.md

 # sesify-viz

-quick hack to generate a data viz of your dep graph
+This is a graph visualization generator exploring a sesify bundle's dependency graph and permissions.

 ### example